-SECTION 1: Student to C omplete

-STUDENT NAME: Year level

-Course / Assessment Tas sk not completed:

-Course Class Teacher Task Name and Numb per Due Date:

-/ /

-Select one

-to submit the task by th be unable to attempt c e required date 1 task/s or examination /s on the required date

-se attach independent tificate as evidence of illness evidence of the Misadventu •

-·

-Parent Signature: Date form subn nittea:/

-SECTION 2: Medical Evic

-specific dates and an e medical certificate atta xplanation of the medic ched?
-Yes No cate from your Medical Practal incident to support your a

-SECTION 3: Independen t Evidence of Misadvent ure

-Date of Misadventure ed the student's to complete ent supporting documentation

-Name of person makin g statement

-Signature of person mo aking statement 1 Date:/

-give it to their course teache approval from their Head Te
+SECTION 1: Student to Co omplete Year level Course / Assessment Tas k not completed: Course Class Teacher Task Name and Number Due Da / / Select one I have been / or will Reason for Application Illness - Please have a Doctor / Medical cer e required date 1 task/s or examination /s on tificate as evidence of illnes evidence of the Misadventu s (Section 2) Description of illness / Mi Student Signature: Parent Signature: Date form subr nitted:// SECTION 2: Medical Evid Please attach a copy o l ence to support Applico f a valid Medical Certific xplanation of the medic SECTION 3: Independent Evidence of Misadvent ure Date of Misadventure ed the student's to complete int supporting documentation g statement aking statement Date:// give it to their course teach approval from their Head Te

-SECTION 4: Course teacher to complete Course Name:Teacher Name: Teacher Comment: Teacher Signature: SECTION 5: Head Teacher to complete APPLICATION DECISION (As recommended by the Head Teacher, based on all evidence supplied) UPHELD (a) Further extension of time: until new due date// (b) Alternative task to be undertaken (c) Estimate to be given (d) No penalty, because of acceptable extenuating circumstances DISMISSED ☐ (e) Submitted late without acceptable reason, so mark of zero (0) will be recorded ☐ (f) Zero mark for non-attempt to be recorded for this task ☐ (g) As per assessment notification Head Teacher Signature Date// Deputy Principal Signature Date// Has this student submitted more than one illness/ misadventure application for the same course?
-Yes No SECTION 6: DECISION APPEAL (must be lodged within two school days of receiving the decision above) I wish to appeal against the above decision.
-Reason for appeal (attach extra documentation if needed) Student Signature: Date// RESULT OF APPEAL: Upheld / Dismissed Alternate Deputy Principal Signature Date// Once completed and signed by both Teacher and Head Teacher the form is to be given to HT Senior Studies for entry into Sentral.
-A copy of the completed form is also to be provided to the student by the HT Senior Studies.
-Office Use only: Copy provided to student Illness / Misadventure entered into Sentral by HT Senior Studies Copy provided to course teacher to be placed in monitoring folder.
+SECTION 4: Course teacher to complete Course Name:Teacher Name: Teacher Comment: Teacher Signature:Date// SECTION 5: Head Teacher to complete APPLICATION DECISION (As recommended by the Head Teacher, based on all evidence supplied) UPHELD (a) Further extension of time: until new due date// (b) Alternative task to be undertaken (c) Estimate to be given (d) No penalty, because of acceptable extenuating circumstances DISMISSED (e) Submitted late without acceptable reason, so mark of zero (0) will be recorded (f) Zero mark for non-attempt to be recorded for this task (g) As per assessment notification Head Teacher Signature Date/ Deputy Principal Signature Date/ Has this student submitted more than one illness/ misadventure application for the same course?
+SECTION 6: DECISION APPEAL (must be lodged within two school days of receiving the decision above) I wish to appeal against the above decision.
+Reason for appeal (attach extra documentation if needed) Student Signature:Date/ RESULT OF APPEAL: Upheld / Dismissed Alternate Deputy Principal SignatureDate// Once completed and signed by both Teacher and Head Teacher the form is to be given to the Deputy.
+A copy of the completed form is to be provided to the student.
+A Sentral entry will be recorded.
+Office Use only: Copy provided to student Illness / Misadventure entered into Sentral Copy provided to course teacher to be placed in monitoring folder.
 Final copy to be placed in student file.